Move Mundane to Make Magic

 USES:

-Add a tot or two of Gin add a few blueberries or raspberries, a sprig of mint and a quartered lime squeezed, add the skin too.
-Top up with soda water and ice.
-The perfect sundowner or cocktail.
+2. Add a tot or two of gin, add a few blueberries or raspberries, a sprig of mint, and a quartered lime squeezed, add the skin too.
+Top up with soda water and ice—the perfect sundowner or cocktail.

-The syrup may be used as the base to a sorbet or as a topping to ice-cream.
+3. The syrup may be used as the base for a sorbet or as a topping for ice cream.

 TIP:

-Rose geranium filled peace pillows will send you off to never-never land in a jiffy ensuring a good nights’ sleep.
-Or rub the fragrant leaves all over wooden salad bowls and servers, the oils make a perfect scented non-toxic polish.
+Rose geranium-filled peace pillows will send you off to never-never land in a jiffy, ensuring a good night’s sleep.
+Or rub the fragrant leaves over wooden salad bowls and servers; the oils make a perfect, non-toxic, scented polish.

 COLD AVOCADO SOUP